wen00033/new-blog/src/pages/work/work-9.md

 website: "https://64e96c26e5e53c7283cb6d8a--benjamin-onlineshop.netlify.app/#/"
 ---

-create e-commerce website by using random shop API, once user select one of the item to shopping cart, it will automatically calculate the total price for the total expense.
-Underneath every single product list out recommendation products.
+Created an e-commerce website by using random shop API.
+Once the user selects one of the items in the shopping cart, it will automatically calculate the total price for the total expense.